simplefeel/skinner/src/content/post/side-hustle.md

+---
-## write a blog about side hustle
+title: "write a blog about side hustle"

-test
+description: "This post is for testing the draft post functionality"
+publishDate: "10 Sept 2023"
+tags: ["test"]
+draft: true
+---

+# P1